ivandax/simple-storage/README.md

 ## App Usage

 This simple app allows you to provide a name and then upload an image.

+* A working version of this app is at: https://simple-storage-ivan.web.app/

 * The file upload button will be enabled only once a string has been entered as a name.
 * Once the file is uploaded a message will appear which includes a link to the recently uploaded image.